Officials: 1st suspected case of coronavirus in NYC

 “An individual with a travel history to China felt unwell and sought help from a medical provider who promptly contacted the Health Department.
 This is exactly what we prepared for and we thank everyone for taking all the right steps,” the city health commissioner, Dr. Oxiris Barbot, said in a written statement.

-Michael Lanza, a health department spokesman, declined to provide other details about the patient.
+Michael Lanza, a city health department spokesman, declined to provide other details about the patient, such as gender or exact age.

+The Boston man, who is in his 20s and a student at the University of Massachusetts Boston, recently traveled to Wuhan, China, and sought medical care soon after his return to Massachusetts, according to that state's Department of Public Health and the Boston Public Health Commission.
+They said they were notified by the Centers for Disease Control and Prevention of the positive test results late Friday.

+The student is being kept in isolation at his home until he is cleared by public health officials, which is safer than transferring him and potentially exposing others in a hospital setting, they said in a conference call with reporters Saturday.

 Check back for updates to this developing story.